MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-assign-role-groups.md

 For an overview of Groups see the community article [Groups in Microsoft 365 and Azure, and Which is Right for You](https://docs.microsoft.com/microsoft-365/community/all-about-groups)

-By linking an Azure Active Directory group to a Dynamics Team, Dynamics365 Guides roles can be inherited by any user added to the Azure Active Directory Group.
+By linking an Azure Active Directory group to a Dynamics Team, Dynamics 365 Guides roles can be inherited by any user added to the Azure Active Directory Group.

 For an overview of how to manage group teams see [Manage Group Teams in Power Platform](https://docs.microsoft.com/power-platform/admin/manage-group-teams)